 The podiatrist can help you figure out the best way to keep your nails healthy and free from fungus.
 If you are worried about the condition of your toenails, you should make an appointment with the foot doctor to learn about treatments that can help minimize your risk for infection.
 The more that you know about your nails, the easier it will be to keep them free of fungus.

 If you are not careful, you are likely to come into contact with some kind of nail fungus that could eventually consume your entire nail.
-If you develop fungus on your nails, it is important to visit the foot specialist to get treatment before your issues become worse.
+If you develop fungus on your nails, it is important to visit a foot specialist to get treatment before your issues become worse.
 The podiatrist can also help you figure out how to pay more attention to your nails to prevent further fungal problems.

 - Advanced Foot and Ankle Specialists